bordera-randy/Resources/Student Resources/az104_updated.md

 - Administrative independencies
   - ❗ If you're a global admin in one directory doesn't mean you have any access in another directory.
 - Synchronization independence
-#### Policies  - You can synchronize to a specific directory and it does not impact other directories.
+  - You can synchronize to a specific directory and it does not impact other directories.
-- Azure entity that controls behaviors within a resource group- Switch directory
+- Switch directory
-  - Allow you to keep compliant with corporate standards and SLAs  - In Portal → Active Directory → Overview → Switch directory
+  - In Portal → Active Directory → Overview → Switch directory

 ### Conditional Access
 - Can be applied to users, locations, devices, applications.